gayatriprasad/cnn_visualizations/README.md

 # Convolutional Neural Network Visualizations
 This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch u

-The work is show in individual files (ex. vanilla_backprop.py)
+The work is shown in individual files (ex. vanilla_backprop.py)

 ## Implemented Techniques